I enjoy writing about politics, economics, foreign policy, and culture.

 Should K-12 Sports Be Privatized?

-Is it wrong to spend taxpayer dollars on sports in public schools?
-Rarely has such a can of worms been opened.
-If you think that people get hot under the collar about same-sex marriage, flag burning, or healthcare, you ain't seen nothin' yet!
-In Nevada in 2016, school board candidate Russell Davis proposed ending taxpayer support for public school football.
+In 2016, a Nevada school board candidate Russell Davis proposed ending taxpayer support for public school football.
 He argued that the physical dangers of football make it an unacceptable institution to fund.

-But, dangers of high school football aside, should any taxpayer money go to public school sports in our post-Great Recession age of austerity?
+But, the dangers of high school football aside, should any taxpayer money go to public school sports in our post-Great Recession age of austerity?
 For example, in 2016, my school district was in the midst of a painful budget crunch, and teachers faced the prospect of diverting money from their paychecks to their health insurance premiums, effectively resulting in a pay cut.
 The district, however, insisted that no extracurricular programs would be cut.
-As a teacher, I find it unconscionable that football was still funded . . . but educators had to suffer through pay cuts.
+As a teacher, I find it unconscionable that football was still funded... but educators had to suffer through pay cuts.

 As a nation, our academic rigor is lagging.
 We have low test scores and do poorly compared with virtually all other industrialized nations—despite spending the most dollars per student!
 In America, we spend lavishly on education but see little return.
 Where we do truly stand out from other industrialized nations is our obsession with sports.
 While we are quick to debate endlessly about hot-button issues like teacher training and the effects of standardized testing on students' self-esteem, few are brave enough to broach the topic of sports funding.